stormpath/stormpath-sdk-spec/specifications/user-agent.md

 All SDKs must report the information about the current running environment back to Stormpath.
 This reporting will use the HTTP `User-Agent` header.

+## Extensibility

+The SDK must provide a mechanism for framework integrations built on top of the SDK to add additional framework and client SDK tokens to a given request.
+The additional tokens provided by the integration layer should be **prepended** to the base SDK user agent string.

+Ideally, the SDK should allow the base Client to be scoped for a set of related requests, so that the additional tokens will be applied to each scoped request, but not necessarily subsequent requests.
+This requirement is not mandatory; a best-attempt at sending the correct tokens with each request is okay.

 ## Format

 The header format is a series of  whitespace-delimited token groups: